 Want to beat the winter blues or simply need a healthy, nutritious and tasty dish then look no further than this roasted cauliflower and turmeric soup.

 Just how and when did cauliflower get this good?
 When we started roasting it, a process that retains all the fabulous flavors of the cauliflower and more as the sweetness is enhanced and it takes on an incredible nuttiness too.
-Roasting keeps so much more of the nutrients too, which, if you are interested, includes a decent dose of vitamin C, folate and a good source of fibre and vitamin K.
+Roasting keeps so much more of the nutrients too, which, if you are interested, includes a decent dose of vitamin C, folate and a good source of fiber and vitamin K.

 The turmeric brings its own goodness to the party too with amongst other things being a great anti-inflammatory and is a very strong antioxidant.

 The soup is thickened with potato so it will also suit many diets including vegetarians, vegan, gluten and dairy-free.
 Something of a Super Soup.

 - 1 medium cauliflower (leaves and central stalk removed)